apps-on-air/AppsOnAir-react-native-AppSync/README.md

 >  Set to `false` to disable the default native UI for the app update alert.
 >  Default: `true`.

-**Important**:
-If `showNativeUI` is set to `false`, you must provide a custom widget or logic for the update alert.
-Not doing so will throw an exception.

 ```typescript
 import React, { useEffect, useState } from "react";
 import { Alert, Linking, Text, View } from "react-native";